Advanced Magento 2 Developer Tools For Debugging

 III.
 Magento Developer Toolbar

-The Magento Developer Toolbar is a built-in tool inside Magento that displays request information.
+The Magento Developer Toolbar is a tool inside Magento that displays request information.
 It shows block and template structure, database queries, and performance.

 Key Highlights: